Brazilian Butt Lift Surgery

-Brazilian Butt Lift differs from some of the other popular aesthetic procedures in that its ideal candidates are drawn from a smaller group.
-Typically, candidates are women aged 18 – 30.
-It is not unheard of for men to undergo Brazilian Butt Lift, though instances are considerably fewer and further between.
+The BBL differs from some other popular esthetic procedures in that ideal candidates are drawn from a smaller group.
+Typically, candidates are women aged 18 – 30, although it is not unheard of for men to undergo the procedure.

-Patients seeking Brazilian Butt Lift typically have flat, shapeless buttocks and/or loose skin.
-(If the skin is too loose, a surgical lift may be required.)
-More often than not, the buttocks do not seem to fit with the surrounding body.
-Patients seeking treatment wish to have a more fluid, natural appearance.
+Patients seeking a BBL typically have flat, shapeless buttocks and/or loose skin (although if the skin is too loose, a surgical lift may be required), and the buttocks do not seem to fit with the surrounding body.
+Patients seeking BBL wish to have a fuller, more natural appearance.

-To determine whether you are a good candidate for Brazilian Butt Lift, it is recommended that you set up a consultation with a board-certified plastic surgeon for a thorough evaluation.
-During this consultation – which is typically free – your surgeon can determine your candidacy, in addition to discussing any alternative treatment options.
+To determine whether you are a good candidate for a BBL, it is recommended that you set up a consultation with a board-certified plastic surgeon for a thorough evaluation.
+During this consultation, which is typically free, your surgeon can determine your candidacy in addition to discussing any alternative treatment options.

-- First, your surgeon will mark the areas of your body where the fat will be removed.
+- First, your surgeon will mark the areas of your body where the fat will be removed and then injected.

 - You will be given anesthesia.